Last updated on June 18th, 2021 at 07:31 pm

 - Set aside and let it cool down slightly prior to dipping.

-- When the Instant Pot Steamed Artichokes are cooked and ready, you can dip into the garlic butter sauce.
+- When the Instant Pot Steamed Artichokes are cooked and ready, you can dip them into the garlic butter sauce.

 How to eat Pressure Cooker Steamed Artichokes?